stuntrally/stuntrally3/docs/Roadmap.md

 - ⏲️ `HUD`
   fix splitscreen gauges etc
   _Minimap_ circle, terrain add, fix pos tris
+  btnRplDelete for ghost should also remove its track record from .txt

 - Rest
   **Linux** release, appimage or flatpak